guitreille/rcpro_adviser/README.md

 # RCPRO Insurance adviser

-This back-end Ruby program advises a potential future client interested in a professional liability insurance ('RC Professionelle' in french).
+This back-end Ruby program advises a potential future client interested in a professional liability insurance ('RC Professionelle' in FR).
 Based on his/her company's profile and insurances of interest, a quote from a well-defined API is sent in reponse.
 The user can then easily view its older simulations, and his contact is saved for the company.

 ## Features ##
 * Implementation using Ruby on Rails, following its typical MVC patterns.